2000s in Bangladesh: Television

 Bangladesh Television (BTV) was the sole television broadcaster in Bangladesh until the launch of ATN Bangla on satellite television in 1997, and Ekushey Television on terrestrial in 2000.
 But as competition grew over the years, BTV declined and stagnated, and privately owned television channels gained more popularity among locals.
 Besides a host of international channels were now available to Bangladeshi television audience.
 This led to a huge transformation in the taste and behaviour of the television viewership.
 Viewers were no longer constrained for options, and the program producers had to face steep competition to capture the attention of the audience.

 Most notable among the private channels was Ekushey Television (ETV) which officially began transmissions on 14 April 2000, as the country's first privately owned terrestrial television network, and then immediately gained widespread popularity.
 It had also helped with the prevention of the massive spread of Indian television channels in the country.
 Some of Ekushey's popular programs include Mukto Khabor, Bandhan, and Deshjure.
 Ekushey's news programming has also been considered to be unbiased and reliable.
 Two other older private channels namely ATN Bangla and Channel i also started telecasting news and news based program from the beginning of the decade.

 In March 2002, Ekushey Television was accused by the BNP-led government of Bangladesh for airing news reports against them and was also declared at fault by the High Court for operating under an illegal license, and hence was shut down on 29 August 2002.
 Even after ETV was shut down, private TV channels including newly introduced ones continued to enjoy increasing viewership among the urban audience, while BTV as the sole terrestrial television network, remained the only channel available for audience of rural areas where satellite transmission was unavailable.

 Drama serials and stand along drama programs continued to enjoy high popularity as the form of entertainment.
-Humayun Ahmed, Imdadul Huq Milon, Salahuddin Lavlu, Mostofa Sarwar Farooki, Redoan Rony, Anisul Hoque were among the popular drama writers/producers and some of the most successful drama serials included "Ekannoborti", " House Full (TV series)", "Ronger Manush" and so on.
+Humayun Ahmed, Imdadul Huq Milon, Salahuddin Lavlu, Mostofa Sarwar Farooki, Redoan Rony, Anisul Hoque were among the popular drama writers/producers and some of the most successful drama serials included "Ekannoborti", " House Full", "Ronger Manush" and so on.
 While the successful TV actors from earlier decade like Taukir Ahmed, Bipasha Hayat and Zahid Hasan continued to perform in the leading roles, a new group of performers like Mosharraf Karim, Chanchal Chowdhury, Sumaiya Shimu, Nusrat Imroz Tisha gained popularity in this decade.
 Late night talk shows like "Tritio Matra" and Infotainment programs like Hridoye Mati O Manush and various travel and cooking programs also became popular.

-In addition to local TV channels international television channels like Star Plus, Sony, HBO, National Geographic and ESPN were among the favourite channels to the local audience.
-The perceived influences of foreign satellite TV channels were increase of fashion awareness, brand preference, following foreign customs, the decrease in social bondage, home based fantasy, interest of foreign music/movie etc.